AlgoSecure/iotmap/README.md

 ```

 This program starts the Neo4J database before creating the modelling.
 Once the
-database is up, the modelling can begin.
+database is up, the modelling begins.
 It starts with the analysis of the
 pcap given in input to extract and create nodes then edges that link
 nodes.
 After the 4 graphs created, the result can be viewed on the web
-application provided by Neo4J and available at http://localhost:7474/
+application provided by Neo4J available at http://localhost:7474/

 You can also request the database directly from the web application by using
 cypher request in the input box.